 Hard Money Loan: Definition And What To Watch Out For

-If the phrase “hard money loan” makes you think of quick and easy business deals that end in “cold, hard cash,” you’re not too far off the mark.
-However, just because this type of loan offers fast financing doesn’t mean it’s a good, safe option for everyone.
+If the phrase “hard money loan” makes you think of quick and easy business deals that end with cold, hard cash, you’re not too far off the mark.
+However, just because a hard money loan offers fast financing doesn’t mean it’s a good, safe option for everyone.

 What Is A Hard Money Loan?

-A hard money loan is a short-term, non-conforming loan for commercial or investment properties, that doesn’t come from traditional lenders, but rather people or private companies that accept property or an asset as collateral.
-Commercial borrowers may turn to hard money loans after having a loan or mortgage application denied, or to avoid the lengthy process of getting approved for a loan through traditional means.
+Traditional lenders don’t issue hard money loans.
+You get them from individual investors or private companies.
+Borrowers may turn to hard money loans after a loan or mortgage application is denied or to avoid the lengthy process of getting approved for a loan through traditional methods.

-Like a traditional mortgage, a hard money loan is a secured loan, guaranteed by the property it’s being used to purchase.
-The “hard” part of “hard money” refers to the tangible asset being used to back the value of the loan.
-When someone defaults on a secured loan, the lender can take ownership of the asset to recoup its losses.
+Like a traditional or secured mortgage, a hard money loan is a secured loan guaranteed by the property it’s being used to purchase.
+The “hard” part of “hard money” refers to the tangible asset that backs the value of the loan.
+When a borrower defaults on a secured loan, a lender can take ownership of the asset to recoup losses.

-Unlike traditional mortgages or other types of secured loans, hard money loans come with a fast and typically less stringent approval process, making them ideal if a purchase needs to happen fairly quickly.
+Unlike traditional mortgages or other types of secured loans, the approval process for hard money loans is typically fast and less stringent, making them ideal if a purchase needs to happen quickly.